-- There are more options for recording Citation Assessments (the assessment of the credibility of the information the citation relies upon).
+There are more values for recording Citation Assessments (the assessment of the credibility of the information the citation relies upon).

 Hand in hand with these changes there are user interface changes, including a new Citation Window (showing details of a Source and an associated Citation in one window).